Benjamin Tee

 Tee Chee Keong Benjamin is a Singaporean scientist.
 He helped to co-develop the electronic skin technology when he was a PhD student in Stanford University.
 In 2015, he was chosen as one of TR35 list (MIT Technology Review's global 35 Innovators Under 35) for his work on e-skin.
 The only Singaporean on the 2015 TR35 list, e-skins could potentially make prosthetic limbs as sensitive as human ones and enable intuitive human machine interactions.
 In 2019, he co-developed an underwater self-healing transparent material that could be useful in marine environments.

 Career

+Tee is currently associate professor (tenured) at the National University of Singapore's Department of Material Science and Engineering.